birla/chakra-landing/content/pages/index.md

       ### Fresh & Hygienically grown *Sprouts and Wheat Flour*

-      Made in Jaipur, our freshly grown sprouts and flour are made from select sprouted wheat that is now available for purchase.
+      Made in Jaipur,, our freshly grown sprouts and flour are made from select sprouted wheat that is now available for purchase.
     actions: []
   - section_id: lorem-ipsum